 Breakfast, lunch, and dinner are served in the dining room.

-Your final day at the Cloisters closely resembles Friday and Saturday, until 1:45pm.
-At that time, retreatants gather in the chapel for evaluations and an opportunity to make a goodwill donation to support The Cloisters on the Platte.
-At 2pm, shuttles pick guests up at their Lodges and return them to the Gatehouse, drawing the retreat to a close.
+Your final day at the Cloisters closely resembles Friday and Saturday, until 11:00am.
+At that time, retreatants gather in the chapel for mass, immediately followed by evaluations and an opportunity to make a goodwill donation to support The Cloisters on the Platte.
+Lunch will follow at 12:30 pm in the dining room.
+Shuttles will pick guests up at their Lodges between 1:00 and 2:00pm and return them to the Gatehouse, drawing the retreat to a close.

 Try to keep your soul always in peace and quiet, always ready for whatever our Lord may wish to work in you.St.
 Ignatius